michaelhawkins/madmass/README.md

 Madmass is Copyright (c) 2011 Algorithmica Srl.
 It is free software, and may be redistributed under the terms specified in the
 LICENSE.txt file.

+**Note:** MADMASS is currently an experimental project.
+If you are willing to contribute please contact the developers first.
+They will be happy to introduce you to the project and guide you in the learning process.